EPFL-ENAC/EML-Water-Portal/src/assets/about.md

-In this page there will a detailed presentation of the project.
+In this page there will be a detailed presentation of the project.